AWS · AIP-C01

 The timing of this certification—launched in late 2025 alongside rapid enterprise adoption of foundation model APIs—reflects direct market demand.
 Professionals with proven GenAI deployment skills, particularly on the AWS ecosystem where Amazon Bedrock has become a leading enterprise FM platform, are well-positioned for salary premiums observed across cloud AI specializations.
 The Early Adopter badge awarded to the first 5,000 exam passers also provides an additional differentiator for early credential holders on professional profiles.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 1978 questions.

 Explanation